Guillerbr/Tupan/Readme.md

      Register with your email and password details

-## After creating your admin account
+## After creating your admin account-ALERT

+     Change the "role" rule to basic, or anyone can register as an admin.
-     In the server/controllers file userController change line 33 to:
+     In the server/controllers file userController change line 85 to:

      const newUser = new User ({email, password: hashedPassword, role: "basic"});